plalev1948/DevOps/Linux/getting-started.md

 The Linux Terminal: the Linux shell is not quite the same thing as the Linux Terminal.
 The command `ls -a` lists all the files in the directory.
 The dot at the beginning of the file name indicates that it's hidden, meaning it won't be displayed when you run a plain old `ls` command without the a argument.

+Linux Syntax Patterns and Shortcuts: common usage patters shared by many Linux commands.
+  Invoking a command always starts with the command name.
+In some cases, as with the `ls` command, just the name on its own is enough to return a result.
+However, you'll usually need to add some combination of arguments and parameters to get the most out of a tool.

+  There are exceptions of course: using the administration `ip` command, for instance, can use the `addr` argument without a dash to show the IP addresses associated with your system's network interfaces.

+  Keep in mind there is autocomplete for Linux!
+It will work when there is only one possible matching possibility in the directory.

 </div>
 </body>